asyaraenys/LeDelulu-Studio/README.md

 # 🎀 Key Features

-1. Zero-Trust Privacy: Your stories live in your browser's memory (localStorage).
+- Zero-Trust Privacy: Your stories live in your browser's memory (localStorage).
 Nothing is sent to the cloud until you decide to export.
-2. A beautiful, clean writing interface with generous whitespace and elegant fonts (Merriweather & Playfair Display).
+- A beautiful, clean writing interface with generous whitespace and elegant fonts (Merriweather & Playfair Display).
-3. Click-to-Focus: Click anywhere on the page to start typing immediately.
+- Click-to-Focus: Click anywhere on the page to start typing immediately.
 No aiming required.
-4. Safety Net: Auto-saves to local memory and warns you before you close the tab with unsaved changes.
+- Safety Net: Auto-saves to local memory (save .json often!) and warns you before you close the tab with unsaved changes.
-5. The "Reader Mode" Export: One click generates a simple, standalone .html file of your entire book (with accordion chapters!) to send to friends.
+- The "Reader Mode" Export: One click generates a simple, standalone .html file of your entire book (with accordion chapters!) to send to friends.

 # 🛠️ How to Use